ikuraj/alloy/BUILD-README.txt

  - the script first deletes everything from the "bin" folder

- - the sources from the "src" folder are then compiled; target JVM version is set to 1.5 (important for MacOS!) and version number and build date are also properly set (compiling from Eclipse won't do that automatically).
+ - the sources from the "src" folder are then compiled; target JVM version is set to 1.5 (important for MacOS!).
+Version number and build date are also properly set (compiling from Eclipse won't do that automatically).
 The compiled class files are placed in the "bin" folder.